Florilegium: Natural Health Service

 Each project has engaged healthcare professionals and other hospital staff as well as their families, patients and their visitors in a variety of collaborative acts, contributing personal stories and memories to each work.

-Read this blog by Amy Shelton on the healing power of the imagination, part of Clod Ensemble’s The Power of Placebo.
+Further reading: Great Ormond Street Hospital article on the healing power of nature, GOSH case study on Creativity, Climate and Health for the Culture Health and Wellbeing Alliance, and blog by Amy Shelton on the healing power of the imagination, part of Clod Ensemble’s The Power of Placebo

 For commission enquiries and how this work can support social prescribing, please contact us.